apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Triggering Deferral from Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to defer your task directly to the triggerer without going into the worker, you can add the class level attributes ``start_trigger`` and ``next_method`` to your deferrable operator.
+If you want to defer your task directly to the triggerer without going into the worker, you can add the class level attributes ``start_trigger_args`` with the following 4 attributes to your deferrable operator.

-* ``start_trigger``: An instance of a trigger you want to defer to.
-It will be serialized into the database.
+* ``trigger_cls``: An importable path to your trigger class.
+* ``trigger_kwargs``: Additional keyword arguments to pass to the method when it is called.
 * ``next_method``: The method name on your operator that you want Airflow to call when it resumes.
+* ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
+Defaults to ``None``, which means no timeout.

 This is particularly useful when deferring is the only thing the ``execute`` method does.
 Here's a basic refinement of the previous example.